 The volatile solids test consists of burning (600 °C) the solids from the total solids test to determine the mass ratio of volatile solids (burned) versus ashes.

-Furthermore, anaerobic digestion may be hindered by various inhibiting compounds such as sulphur, salts, ammonia, etc.
+Furthermore, anaerobic digestion may be hindered by various inhibiting compounds such as sulfur, salts, ammonia, etc.

 For these reasons, additional tests may be performed on the feedstock to determine digestibility, long-term stability and biogas yield.
 Laboratories with biogas expertise will offer the following tests: